HerndonE/CST-326-Game-Development-Unity-Engine/README.md

 	Right click to fire rocket

 4. Assignment 4: Tower Defense
 Controls:
-	Right click to fire at enemies
 	Cost 6 coins to deploy a turret